 The main objection to pillow tops come into what you are expected to pay for them and the lifespan you will get out of them.
 Just like a one sided mattress, you will be unable to turn it so when the pillowtop layer becomes indented and worn, you will eventually have to replace the entire mattress even though the spring support will be sufficiently OK.
 At this point, I must admit that Pillowtops with a natural latex comfort layer do not fall into this argument although price wise you will be expected to pay a lot more than for a non-pillow top version.

 What is the alternative to a pillow top mattress?

 Purchase a decent pocket sprung mattress and purchase a separate 2-3″ deep topper that suits your exact requirements.
 A decent mattress protector will keep these two parts together.
-You will the be able to twist, turn and rotate the mattress, and twist, turn and rotate the topper.
+You will then be able to twist, turn and rotate the mattress and the topper separately.
 Thereby getting maximum use out of both of them.

 We’re here to help